nrocy/processing-openkinect/README.md

 ### Build Requirements:

+Processing on OSX doesn't support 64-bit, so build the libraries as 32-bit.

 - libusb built as per libfreenect instructions (as a 32-bit library)
-- libfreenect built as a (32-bit library)
+- libfreenect (built as a 32-bit library)

 ### Build Instructions: